digitaltembo/readings/_posts/2014-01-01-The-Authoritative-Calvin-and-Hobbes:-A-Calvin-and-Hobbes-Treasury.md

 ---
-title: "The Authoritative Calvin and Hobbes: A Calvin and Hobbes Treasury"
+title: "The Authoritative Calvin and Hobbes:"
+subtitle: "A Calvin and Hobbes Treasury"
 author: Bill Watterson
 authorSort: Watterson, Bill
 pageCount: 254